Rainyan/action-sp-cvar-docs/README.md

 # action-sp-cvar-docs
 Automatic Markdown documentation for SourceMod plugin ConVars.

+This action will scan all your SourcePawn code files (specified by `--code_patterns` regex) for ConVars created by `CreateConVar`, then look for the first Markdown file matching the `--doc_patterns` regex, and from within it, look for the first Markdown header matching the `--header_patterns` regex, and replace that header's contents with the parsed cvar info.

 ## Example
+### Action file
 Create the file `.github/workflows/docs.yml` at the root of the repo:
 ```yml
 name: Update cvar docs